KM3NeT/km3io/README.rst

     "start_run", "run_id"

-DAQ files reader
+Online files reader
 ----------------

-``km3io`` is able to read events, summary slices and timeslices (except the L0 slices, which is work in progress).
+``km3io`` is able to read events, summary slices and timeslices.
+Timeslices are currently only supported with split level of 2 or more, which means that reading L0 timeslices is currently not working (but in progress).

 Let's have a look at some ORCA data (``KM3NeT_00000044_00005404.root``)